Mobeen

-Mobeen (Arabic: مبين; Persian: موبین) (also Mubeen, Mobin, Mubin) is a given name derived from an Arabic word (مبين), which is used as a poetic adjective in literature, speech and religious contexts.
+Mobeen (Arabic: مبين; Persian: مبین) (also spelt Mubeen, Mobin, Mubin) is a given name derived from an Arabic word (مبين), which is used as a poetic adjective in literature, speech and religious contexts.
 The name can be translated as 'distinct', 'lucid', 'eloquent', 'prominent' or 'clarity'.
-It is commonly used as a given name in the Middle East, Afghanistan, Pakistan, India and respective diaspora.
+It is commonly used as a given name in the Middle East, Afghanistan, Pakistan, India, Bangladesh and respective diaspora.

 Etymology

 The definition of Mobeen is "something that is clear and incomparable to anything else".

-The name is primarily derived from the Muslim holy book, the Quran, in which it used multiple times as an adjective to describe the Quran.
+The name is primarily derived from the Muslim holy book, the Quran, in which it is used multiple times as an adjective to describe the Quran.